cannibalisticwalrus/cannibalisticwalrus.github.io/README.md

 ## What is the purpose of this project

 Well, this project serves two functions.
 The first is a resume that is a little more crafted and currated than what I can traditionally fit on a one-page pdf.
-The second function is to prove that I do know (at least) the basics of full stack development.
+The second function is to prove that I do know (at least) the basics of full stack development (although at the moment it only proves Front-End Development).

 ### Well that is kind of cool.
 Done before but still interesting.